korsarNek/korsarNek/source/_posts/Hotplate.md

 I would like to be able to switch the heating plate on or off via a microcontroller.
 For safety, I would galvanically isolate the parts of the circuit that involve mains voltage from those that don't, meaning there is no direct electrical connection between them.
 This is important in case of a fault, incorrect connection, or overvoltage.
 There are a few ways to achieve this, with optocouplers being the classic choice for signals.
 You can think of an optocoupler as a small LED connected to a solar cell; on one side, the LED shines, and on the other, the solar cell generates a small current, which can be used as a signal.
 I already had PC817 optocouplers lying around from other projects, they are mainly popular because they are quite cheap and sufficient for many tasks.

 I also have various transistors lying around, none for mains voltage, but I found the BT136 online, it is suitable and inexpensive.
 What I still needed was an optocoupler that could handle mains voltage.
 The PC817 has a transistor that can withstand up to 35V, but mains voltage is 230V [RMS](https://en.wikipedia.org/wiki/Root_mean_square), which is a maximum of ~310V.
 (The peak voltage of an RMS voltage is $√2*V$).
 The optocoupler must also withstand the same voltage in the opposite direction.
 Normal transistors work better in one direction than the other.
-The BT136 is a special type of transistor called a triac, designed for alternating voltages, which is what I need for an optocoupler, and I found it in the MOC3021M.
+The BT136 is a special type of transistor called a triac, designed for alternating voltages, which is what I need for an optocoupler and I found it in the MOC3021M.

 {% gi 3 3 %}
   ![BT136](/post_assets/Hotplate/BT136.webp)